deuterium-cloud/mqtt-publish-subscribe/README.md

  unzip hivemq-file-rbac-extension-4.4.0.zip
  rm hivemq-file-rbac-extension-4.4.0.zip
 ```
-4. Users with credentials should be find in:
+4. Users with credentials should be found in:
 ```
 /opt/hivemq-ce-2021.3/extensions/hivemq-file-rbac-extension/credentials.xml
 ```